 “Overload” was a 2011-2012 hit, reaching #1 on the Hot 102 FM chart.
 In the U.S.A. the album was very well-received at traditional reggae radio, college and syndicated programs.
 Overload was selected as part of Direct TV cable network's menu of reggae for regular rotation.

-I-taweh continues to tour, captivating audiences with emotionally moving lyrics, confident stage presence, and precision talent.
+I-taweh continues to captivate audiences with emotionally moving lyrics, confident stage presence, and precision talent.
 His unique and original sound stems from his authentic Jamaican roots combined with inspirations from expansive travels abroad.
-His music is diverse, reflecting his passion for human rights and social justice.
-Whether performing acoustic guitar, with a stand-up bass, or on regular bass with his full ten piece band, I-taweh wins the hearts of listeners everywhere, continuously leaving his audience wanting more.
+His music is diverse, reflecting passion for human rights and social justice.
+Whether performing acoustic guitar, with a stand-up bass, or regular bass with his ten piece band, I-taweh wins the hearts of listeners everywhere, continuously leaving his audience wanting more.

-I-taweh offers a cool refresh on roots reggae music best described as timely, updated and professionally delivered.
+I-taweh offers a cool refresh on roots reggae music best described as timely, updated and professional.
 His future shines bright as demonstrated by the consistently growing audience and fan base at home and abroad.

 I-taweh’s second album “JUDGEMENT” was released February 2017, with a successful album release party in Kingston.
 Three singles with accompanying music videos have been released from “JUDGEMENT” - “Never Fade Away”, “Herb Treez” and the title track of the album “JUDGEMENT DAY (Love Youths)”.
 This was followed by a series of live performances in Austin, Texas during SXSW 2017.